-2. Once the Caribbean wedding location is settled upon, again notify everyone.
+2. Name the place.
+Once the Caribbean wedding location is settled upon, again notify everyone.

-3. If possible, create a wedding website where you will post all information.
+3. Online keeps everyone in-line.
+Create a wedding website where you will post all information.

 5. Create events that your guests can also enjoy.
 You are asking friends and family to use their vacation time to attend your wedding so be mindful of this.

-6. Make your updates fun, and work with the hotel or bridal consultant to design events that cover all age groups.
+6. Make your updates fun.
+Always work with the hotel or bridal consultant to design events that cover all age groups.

 7. Work with a Travel Agent.
 A good Travel Agent is worth his or her weight in gold.
 They can check with for special group rates for your party, with the airline and hotel.
 The Travel Agent will also serve as the central voice for all bookings and keep you fully updated as to the number of bookings.

-8. Make sure you get special package rates from nearby hotels so that your guests have options as it relates to pricing.
+8. Locate nearby hotels.
+Make sure you get special package rates from nearby hotels so that your guests have options as it relates to pricing.

-10. Be gracious, be a darling and pay for the local transportation from the outlining hotels to the ‘headquarters’ hotel.
+9. Be gracious and offer transportation.
+Pay for the local transportation from the outlining hotels to the ‘headquarters’ hotel.
 Your guests will thank you and you will come off as a class act.

-12. Keep a few extra copies of your itinerary that your Maid of Honor or bridal consultant can give out, as you know one of your favorite Aunts will undoubtedly lose theirs.
+11. Keep a few extra copies of your itinerary.
+This way your Maid of Honor or bridal consultant can give out, as you know one of your favorite Aunts will undoubtedly lose theirs.